Welcome to Rotary District 7570

 ...
 See MoreSee Less

-🍎 A Huge Thank You to The Apple House! 🥧
+🍎 A Big Thanks to The Apple House! 🥧

-We’re grateful to The Apple House for being a Partner Level Sponsor of our district!
-Since 1963, this family business in Linden, Virginia, has been serving friends and travelers from around the globe, offering a taste of the Shenandoah Valley with their famous Apple Butter Cinnamon Donuts.
+We’re thrilled to recognize The Apple House as a Partner Level Sponsor of our district!
+Since 1963, this cherished family business in Linden, Virginia, has been a destination for friends and travelers worldwide, delighting them with their iconic Apple Butter Cinnamon Donuts.
+Their community spirit and dedication echo Rotary’s focus on enhancing basic education and literacy.
+Thank you, The Apple House, for making a difference locally and beyond! #Rotary7570

 ...
 See MoreSee Less